How Much Is Your Classic Car Worth?

 There are various ways to determine the market value or saleability of a collectible vehicle.
-For example, the matching numbers of a vehicle include the numbers on an engine, chassis, transmission and other significant components of a vehicle.
+For example, the matching numbers of a used car include the numbers on an engine, chassis, transmission, and other significant components of a vehicle.
 When these numbers are all the same as when the vehicle was built, they can impact its value.
 This is particularly important for a modified car, where the parts may not have matching numbers.

 Now that we know some of the important terms used during the process of valuing your classic car, we can get started!

-The best way to value a vehicle involves following three simple steps.
-These steps include classification, condition, and comparables.
+The best way to value an antique or modified car involves following three simple steps.
+These steps are classification, condition, and comparables.

 During the first step of classification, you must classify the vehicle, taking the following into consideration:

 - What is the car, exactly?
 What is the make, model, and year?

 - Does it have the proper markings and components?

 - During the second step of condition, you need to determine the condition of the car or motorcycle: